Gyo: The Enigma of Amigara Fault

-A huge earthquake has struck an unnamed prefecture, leaving a fault to be discovered by the people on the Amigara mountain (the name Amigara means "empty shell").
+A huge earthquake has struck an unnamed prefecture, leaving a fault to be discovered by the people on the Amigara mountain (阿弥 ami is a name element derived from Amida Buddha, and 殻 gara means "husk").
 People from all over Japan, including a team of scientists, arrive at the mountain to see the strange sight for themselves.

 Two hikers, Owaki and Yoshida, meet while hiking, having the same intention to see the fault.
 The fault is shrouded in mystery; its face being covered in human-shaped holes.
 It has captured nationwide interest, and several attempts to examine how far the fault goes have all ended in vain.
-People discussed the origins of the fault, noting that the holes are definitely not natural and must have been dug from the inside of the mountain, but questioning why the holes were made or who would have the technology to make them.
+People discussed the origins of the fault, noting that the holes are not natural and must have been dug from the inside of the mountain, but questioning why the holes were made or who would have the technology to make them.

 Owaki notices Yoshida is looking for something, to which she replies she is looking for a hole shaped like herself.
 Owaki dismisses the idea, stating it to be ridiculous, but another hiker, Nakagaki, overhearing their conversation and siding with Yoshida, claims he has found his own hole.
 He takes them to his hole, pointing out that it is precisely his size and shape, and that he fits into it exactly.
-After removing his clothes to his underwear, Nakagaki disappears into the hole before Owaki can stop him.
-Scientists cannot find any trace of Nakagaki inside the hole, and a rescue squad composed of people small enough to squeeze into the hole has to retreat after barely getting 5 m deep.
+After removing his clothes from his underwear, Nakagaki disappears into the hole before Owaki can stop him.
+Scientists cannot find any trace of Nakagaki inside the hole, and a rescue team composed of people small enough to squeeze into the hole has to retreat after barely getting 5 m deep.